buerokratt/Mock-Classifier/docs/technical/mock-classifier-technical-architecture.md

 - An input text of `{{rural}} please` will return `rural`

 Spaces are not permitted so an input text of `Please return {{ environment}}` would return an error code.

+We want the Classifier to support random ministry selection to help with testing, therefore is the `{{random}}` token is used, the Classifier will randomly select and return one of the 11 ministries.

+For example, an input text of `Give me a {{random}} one` will return a randomly selected ministry.

 ## API Design